The bladder cancer pendulum swings towards Bavencio

-Confirmation that Keytruda’s first-line bladder cancer study Keynote-361 is a bust opens the door for Merck KGaA/Pfizer’s Bavencio to carve out a presence in this cancer.
+Confirmation that Keytruda’s first-line metastatic bladder cancer study Keynote-361 is a bust opens the door for Merck KGaA/Pfizer’s Bavencio to carve out a presence in this cancer.
 This is thanks to Bavencio’s unexpected success in Javelin Bladder 100, a front-line maintenance study profiled in a recent Asco late-breaker.

 True, Keytruda can still capture a slice of first-line bladder cancer patients, thanks to its combo with Astellas/Seattle Genetics’ Padcev, which has shown stunning efficacy.
 But the question will be whether widespread Bavencio use in the early adjuvant setting effectively rules out subsequent PD-(L)1 blockade.